degboyega/bet9ja_sentimentanalysis/bet9ja_v2/README.md

 # Functions Creation :
     * from the command pallete search Azure Function of just hit f1, select azure function: new project
     * create a new function project. select the eventhub you have created, chose the prefered acess policy - send/manage, choose the eventhub name
-    * write your functions in the project
+    * write your functions in the project in your preferred language
     * start up the function to see how they work using "funct start" - to check the pipeline
-    * it is successful deploy using the vscode command pallete to azure function: deploy to azure
+    * it is successful deploy using the vscode command pallete to azure function: deploy to azure,
-    * go to azure portal to check your functions.
+    * go to azure portal to check your functions app. you should see your function in overview pane.

-# Event Grid Trigger Subscription for the blob storage :
-    * go to the blob storage created earlier
-    * go  to event, create an event subscription
-    * fill and select the endpoint as azure function, select the configure endpoint. it should pick your eventgrid trigger
-    * comfirm selection and create the subscription

-# Moment of Truth - Test the pipeline
-    * go to the input container and upload your file or connection to your source in input
-    * check the output in the output to see the result of the setiments.
-    * You can checks log, applicatioin insight, to check your performance

-# Result Consumption
-    *  integrate the output to power bi for real time dashboard, streamlit or other use cases
+    * if they are not their Do the next step below and refresh. i.e had the enviroment variable to the application setting  and refresh

 # Hosting Environment Variable on Azure Function App in Enviroment variable in app settings.